Security Checklist/Hosting and Server Setup

 Choose a Qualified Hosting Provider

 The most important decision

 - Probably no decision is more critical to site security than the choice of hosts and servers.
 However, due to the wide variety of hosting options and configurations, it's not possible to provide a complete list for all situations.
-Check this unbiased list of recommended hostswho fully meet the security requirements of a typical Joomla site.
+Check this list of hosts who meet the security requirements of a typical Joomla site.
 (FAQ)